publications

 5.4 Fairness, justice and equality

-All actors in the data network should promote fairness, justice, and equality among individuals.
+All actors in the data space should promote fairness, justice, and equality among individuals.
 Fairness means that everyone is treated with respect regardless of their socio-economical background or status.
 Likewise, the benefits (economical and others) must be balanced between all stakeholders in such a manner that individuals that are the source of data are not seen as mere exploitable resources.

-5.5 Human-centricity
+5.5 Human-centricity and support for individuals

 People live in different environments, and they have personal lived experiences of their own life.
 They must be respected and empowered.
-This means that individuals have to be seen and treated as active actors with opportunities to make their own choices in the data network.
+This means that individuals have to be seen and treated as active actors with opportunities to make their own choices in the data space.
 They must be able to keep full and effective self-determination.
 Furthermore, their needs and wishes should be taken account instead of reducing them as objects or subjects.

 5.6 Privacy

 Privacy is one of the central issues in data economy.
 Therefore, privacy must be respected and protected.
-The data network is based on the use of information, which sets high demands for privacy as information can be sensitive and private.
+The data space is based on the use of information, which sets high demands for privacy as information can be sensitive and private.
 Thus, this means that personal data shall be processed lawfully, fairly and in a transparent manner in relation to the individuals.

 Personal data shall be collected for specified, explicit and legitimate purposes and it shall not be processed further in a manner that is incompatible with those purposes.
 Only personal data, which are adequate, relevant and limited to what is necessary in relation to the expressed purposes, shall be processed.

-Any organization must also be accountable, i.e., it needs to be able to demonstrate its compliance with the principles mentioned above.
+Any organisation must also be accountable, i.e., it needs to be able to demonstrate its compliance with the principles mentioned above.
 Therefore, the processing of personal data must be planned and documented.
 There should exist clear, documented processes for data collection, storage, use, and distribution.

-For collected data, there needs to be a clearly documented life cycle plan where the collection, archiving and possible erasing of data are described.
+For collected data, there needs to be a clearly documented life cycle plan where the collection, archiving and possible erasing of data is described.
 The relevant parts of the life cycle plan are available to data providers and individuals related to the data.

 5.7 Security

-5.8 Sustainability and Circular Economy
+5.8 Sustainability and circular economy

 5.9 Transparency

-The data network is based on co-operation and respect for information sources.
+The data space is based on co-operation and respect for information sources.
 Transparency is important to develop trust.
 The data shall be processed lawfully, fairly and in a transparent manner.
 Any information addressed to the public or to individuals must be concise, easily accessible, and easy to understand, and clear and plain language and, additionally, where appropriate, visualisation is used.

 The use of unnecessary legal jargon should be avoided.
 If an individual is asked to give a consent or to accept an agreement, it must be presented in a manner which is clearly distinguishable from the other matters, in an intelligible and easily accessible form, and using clear and plain language.
 Additionally, honest information should be provided to individuals for understanding what data regarding them is being collected and how it is being processed.